A Simple Tutorial

 The goal of this tutorial is to give students hands-on experience in dealing with three of the most common aspects of Git - writing, staging and committing code, resolving merge conflicts, and opening pull requests.

-Create a fork of our git-learning repository to your account on GitHub.
+Create a of our to your account on GitHub.

-Open up a Git-enabled terminal, and clone the fork you've created to your computer.
+Open up a Git-enabled terminal, and the fork you've created to your computer.

 HelloWorld.java